julian9925/notes/notes/SASS.ThingWorx.summary.md

 ![](/assets/create-DataShape.png)

 ### **Adding services to mashup**
-- lick on the 'Mashups' menu from the right sidebar.
+- Click on the 'Mashups' menu from the right sidebar.
 - Click on the 'Create New' button to start a new mashup.
 - Search for the grid widget in the widget section.
 - Drag and drop the grid widget onto your mashup.